AWS Security Blog

 Encryption as part of your security strategy

-Encryption is a critical component of a defense-in-depth strategy because it can mitigate weaknesses in your primary access control mechanism.
-What if an access control mechanism fails and allows access to the raw data on disk or traveling along a network link?
-If the data is encrypted using a strong key, as long as the decryption key is not on the same system as your data, it is computationally infeasible for an attacker to decrypt your data.
-To show how infeasible it is, let’s consider the Advanced Encryption Standard (AES) with 256-bit keys (AES-256).
+To show how infeasible this is, let’s consider the Advanced Encryption Standard (AES) with 256-bit keys (AES-256).
 It’s the strongest industry-adopted and government-approved algorithm for encrypting data.
 AES-256 is the technology we use to encrypt data in AWS, including Amazon Simple Storage Service (S3) server-side encryption.
-It would take at least a trillion years to break using current computing technology.
-Current research suggests that even the future availability of quantum-based computing won’t sufficiently reduce the time it would take to break AES encryption.
+It would take at least a trillion years to break using current (and foreseeable future) computing technology.
+Current research suggests that even the future availability of quantum-based computing won’t sufficiently reduce the time it would take to break AES-256 encryption.

 But what if you mistakenly create overly permissive access policies on your data?
-A well-designed encryption and key management system can also prevent this from becoming an issue, because it separates access to the decryption key from access to your data.
+A well-designed encryption and key management system can also help prevent this from becoming an issue, because it separates access to the decryption key from access to your data.

 Requirements for an encryption solution